Cross-platform digital filters in Rust¶

 I felt I could trust its answers because it was easy to check their correctness with rustc.

-When I was writing the math logic, Copilot eagerly suggested formula completions.
+When learning C/C++ early in my career, each error like this was a long and frustrating quest -- but no more! fd When I was writing the math logic, Copilot eagerly suggested formula completions.
 Some of these were correct.
 AI is not a substitute for learning the domain, nor is it a substitute for good tests.